stern-shawn/continued-education/udemy/mongodb/users/README.md

 - IDs in MongoDB are actually of type ObjectId, and aren't actually Strings, making comparison just by === a simple mistake (need to use .toString() on the objects first)

+- Want a faster testing experience? :rocket: You can replace it() with it.only() and Mocha will only execute that one test.
+Great for if you're developing a new test within a larger suite that takes a long time to run and don't want every other test taking up execution time.

 - _...more to come..._